I love the Big Island. You get a more more diverse experience than any of the other islands.

 Waimea Region is upland from the coast.
 It is one of our favorite places to stay.
 The pace of life seems slower than Kailua-Kona or Hilo.
 Thanks to the elevation the temperatures are cooler than much of the island while still being sunny.
 The beaches of the Kahala coast are only twenty minutes away.
 Waimea is the home to a number of cattle ranches including the famous Parker Ranch.

 Mauna Kea is more than 13k feet above sea level (making in effect the highest peak when you realize than there are an additional 20k feet from sea level to the sea floor).
 On top of Mauna Kea are the Mauna Kea Observatories.
 The observatories aren’t extremely welcoming to visitors, but they occasionally host educational events.
 There is a welcoming center at 9000 feet on the Kona side.
 They have good quality amateur telescopes, hot chocolate and some of best sky watching I have ever experienced.
 Saddleback Road is often described as a four-wheel drive road.
 It’s all a sham to discourage people from drive up.
 Initially the road is in moderate condition.
 Then there are a few miles which is basically a dirt road.
 Then, the road becomes a beautifully paved road.
-The weather tends to be 30F or core cooler than the coast, so either bring a winter jacket or go with one of the tours that projects warm clothing.
+The weather tends to be 30F or more cooler than the coast, so either bring a winter jacket or go with one of the tours that provides warm clothing.
+The welcome center used to have warm jackets that you could borrow, but I believe this practice has now ended.

 Hilo & Puna Coast